-This profile was prepared when Charles Best was elected to the Ashoka Fellowship in 2006.
+This description of Charles Best's work was prepared when Charles Best was elected to the Ashoka Fellowship in 2006.

 Founded in 2000 to serve students in Charles Best’s New York City classroom, DonorsChoose has expanded to serve schools in six states, connecting enterprising teachers and discerning donors in an online marketplace.